-The Center for Achievement and Student Advancement (Mi CASA) is committed to supporting all students regardless of their residency status by providing a safe space for Dreamers (Room D-383) and providing additional resources such as helping students complete the AB540 Affidavit and Defered Action for Childhood Arrivals (DACA) paperwork.
+The Center for Achievement and Student Advancement (Mi CASA) is committed to supporting all students regardless of their residency status by providing a safe space for Dreamers (Building B, Room 204A) and providing additional resources such as helping students complete the AB540 Affidavit and Deferred Action for Childhood Arrivals (DACA) paperwork.
 Mi CASA also provides additional counseling and scholarship information.

 The Hartnell College office of Extended Opportunity Program and Services (EOPS) provides support services to first generation, low income, under-represented college students.
 Students must complete a application with EOPS to be considered.

-Educators For Fair Consideration (E4FC): Empowering undocumented young people in their pursuit of college, career and citizenship
+Immigrants Rising: Empowering undocumented young people in their pursuit of educational and career goals.

 The Mexican American Legal Defense and Educational Fund (MALDEF): Since its founding MALDEF has supported the next generation of civil rights advocates for the Latino Community.
 MALDEF currently offers a Scholarship Resource Guide for high school, college, and graduate students.

 National Immigration Law Center: one of the leading organizations in the U.S. exclusively dedicated to defending and advancing the rights of low-income immigrants.

 I Can Afford College: Is a statewide, financial aid awareness initiative sponsored by the California Community Colleges.
 This link features additional information on they types of aid that are available to Dream Act (AB 540) students.